ttmo-ms/lab/Readme.md

     environment:
       - PASSWORD=123456
 ```
-Then build and run it with:
+Then run it with:
 ```shell script
 docker-compose up
 ```

-### connect by the browser.
+### Connect by the browser.
 If it runs successful as container in the docker.
 You can put in the following text in your browser url.
+ps: (The default port is 8000)
 ```http request
 https://localhost:8000
 ```